munificent/craftinginterpreters/book/parsing-expressions.md

 </aside>

 The parser falls out of the loop once it hits a token that's not an equality operator.
 Finally, it returns the expression.
-Note that if it doesn't encounter a single equality operator, then it never enters the loop.
+Note that if the parser never encounters an equality operator, then it never enters the loop.
 In that case, the `equality()` method effectively calls and returns `comparison()`.
 In that way, this method matches an equality operator *or anything of higher precedence*.

 Moving on to the next rule...